Introduction

 Rules of Folding

 - Before deciding whether to fold, you should evaluate the strength of your hand relative to the community cards (in games like Texas Hold'em and Omaha) or your opponent's likely holdings.
-If your hand is weak and unlikely to improve, folding might be the best option.
+Folding might be the best option if your hand is weak and unlikely to improve.

 - In most poker variants, there are multiple rounds of betting.
 You have the option to fold at any point in the hand, including pre-flop (before any community cards are revealed), post-flop (after the first three community cards are dealt), on the turn (after the fourth community card), or on the river (after the fifth community card).

-- When it is your turn to act and you don't want to continue playing the hand, you can fold by simply discarding your cards face down into the muck (the pile of folded cards).
-By folding, you forfeit any chips you have already contributed to the pot.
+- When it is your turn to act, and you don't want to continue playing the hand, you can fold by simply discarding your cards face down into the muck (the pile of folded cards).
+By folding, you forfeit any chips you have contributed to the pot.

-- Even after folding, you need to pay attention to the rest of the hand.
+- Even after folding, you must pay attention to the rest of the hand.
 This helps you gather information about your opponents' playing styles, habits, and potential hand strengths, which can be valuable in future hands.

 - Once you fold, you are out of the current hand and must wait until the next hand is dealt to participate again.
 You can use this time to observe other players and strategize for future hands.